These tricks will help you maximise space and make the most of out of your tiny bedroom — because bigger isn’t always better.

 5. Door organisers

-One space that goes underutilised in most rooms are doors.
+One space that goes underutilised in most rooms is doors.
 Either buy a door organiser or attach railings and hooks to the back of your door yourself to hang scarves, accessories, ties, and even shoes.
 And this works for cupboard doors as well.

 6. Mirrors with hidden storage

 This one serves the dual purpose of both giving your some hidden storage space while also making your room feel more spacious.
-A full length mirror that slides open to reveal slim shelving is a great alternative to bulky vanity tables.
+A full-length mirror that slides open to reveal slim shelving is a great alternative to bulky vanity tables.
 And hiding your toner, mousse, pomade, brush, etc behind the mirror also make your room look neater and therefore bigger.

 Remember that foldaway desk?
 You can install a pegboard just above that desk – or on any bare wall.
 Pegboards are versatile, so you can hang small baskets for stationary, hooks for accessories, notes, photos and so much more.